Last Updated on December 7, 2023 by Sharon Advik

 Another crucial consideration is weight, particularly when choosing a camera you’ll carry all day if you work as a professional photographer.
 I also worked for a few firms back in my 30s.

-The weight of the Nikon Z5 and Z6 is precisely the same at 675g.
+The Nikon Z5 and Z6 weights are precisely the same at 675g.

 Also, remember that when comparing two interchangeable camera bodies, body weight is not the only aspect; you must also consider the lenses you will be utilizing with these cameras.